jeffpar/pcjs.v1/docs/about/pcjs/README.md

 ### Future

-More hardware support is targeted for version 1.15, including:
+The following features are targeted for version 1.16:

-+ Complete EGA emulation
++ Improved EGA compatibility
-+ 80286 CPU emulation
++ 80286 protected-mode support
-+ PC AT hardware emulation
++ Improvements to PC AT hardware emulation

-Limited EGA emulation is currently available as of version 1.14.

 ### History